 - Aside from the three main causes, there are numerous other irritants that have a habit of working their way into our eyes and causing inflammation.
 The most prevalent irritants include smoke, dirt and grit, shampoo and chlorine from swimming pools, as well as other rogue particles.
 A loose eyelash rubbing against the eye can even be a cause.

 Infective conjunctivitis accounts for both the bacterial and viral forms of the condition.
 Due to the numerous causes of infective conjunctivitis, it is hard to pinpoint who in particular is most susceptible, but there are a few risk groups concerned.

 - Bacterial and viral conjunctivitis

-Children in general are believed to be more at risk of bacterial and viral conjunctivitis that adults as there immune system is still naive.
+Children, in general, are believed to be more at risk of bacterial and viral conjunctivitis that adults, as their immune system is still developing.
 This is thought to be because they come into contact with more infections while at school.
 Similarly, those who work in busy environments or crowded places, are naturally more susceptible as the viruses can be spread through coughing and sneezing.

 - Allergic and irritant conjunctivitis